 Having been established within the framework of the United Nations 2030 Agenda, the GCSMUS Berlin together with its three lead partners co-established the five strategic elements (Principle of 5 E’s) in order to make contributions to the achievement of SDG 11 (Make cities and human settlements inclusive, safe, resilient and sustainable).

 Education – to educate in social science methodology by building a global network of discussions on social science methodology that connects scholars from developing and developed countries, thus building the basis for future collaboration.
-Action 1 will be implemented through organizing the September conference and advanced training of research methods in August.
+Action 1 will be implemented through organizing the September conference and advanced training of research methods which started on the 25th – 29th October and will end with a course on Videography and Focused Ethnography by Professor Hubert Knoblauch on Friday 19th November 2021.

 Experience – gaining applicable skills in research through combined-teaching-research courses.
 The goals of these combined-teaching-research courses are for scholars to;